 The IB2 provides eight (8) programmable alarm relays with dry Form-C contacts.
 Connect up to eight (8) relay outputs to the IB2.
-Refer to Figure 4.5 for terminal locations and Table 4.5 for pin-out information.
+Refer to Figure 13 for connector locations and to Table 3 for pin-out information.

 NOTE!
-The relay assigned to "Major Summary" alarm (relay 1 by default) will operate in the "Fail Safe Mode".
-"Fail Safe Mode" means Relay 1 is de-energized during an alarm condition, opening the contacts between the C and NO terminals, and closing the contacts between the C and NC terminals.
+The relay assigned to the "Major Summary" alarm (SCU+) or "Critical Summary" alarm (NCU or ACU+) (relay 1 by default) will operate in the "Fail Safe Mode".
+"Fail Safe Mode" means Relay 1 is deenergized during an alarm condition, opening the contacts between the C and NO terminals, and closing the contacts between the C and NC terminals.